rayw1/Guide-to-Install-Frappe-ERPNext-in-Windows-Using-Docker/README.md

   	cd frappe_docker
    	code .

-  Launch the command, from Command Palette (Ctrl + Shift + P) Remote-Containers: Reopen in Container.
+  Launch the command, from Command Palette (Ctrl + Shift + P) Dev Containers: Reopen in Container.
 You can also click in the bottom left corner to access the remote container menu.

 ### Note:
    if this error in running contaners try the below commnad in CMD